Reg Livermore: Return to television and theatre

-After this Reg enjoyed a quiet time tending his well-known garden property in the picturesque Blue Mountains, also mounting several exhibitions of his own colourful paintings.
-In 1989 he returned to television, as a member of Burke's Backyard on the Nine Network, concurrently writing and performing Wish You Were Here, a one-man show at the Clarendon Theatre Restaurant in Katoomba.
-This subsequently played the Melbourne International Festival and a season at the Victorian Arts Centre.
+In 1989 Livermore returned to television as a member of Burke's Backyard on the Nine Network, concurrently writing and performing Wish You Were Here, a one-man show at the Clarendon Theatre Restaurant in Katoomba.
+This subsequently played at the Melbourne International Festival and a season at the Victorian Arts Centre.
 In 1991 he appeared in the Gilbert and Sullivan opera Iolanthe for Victoria State Opera and directed La Traviata for the same organisation at the Ballarat Easter Opera Festival in 1992.
-In that year he also wrote and performed his second one-man show for the Blue Mountains, Santa on the Planet of the Apes.
+In the same year he also wrote and performed his second one-man show for the Blue Mountains, Santa on the Planet of the Apes.
 This was followed by his performance as Major General Stanley in The Pirates of Penzance, again for Victoria State Opera.

-During 1993 he toured regional Victoria with Wish You Were Here and in 1994/95 he performed the same play at the Ensemble Theatre in Sydney.
-He also wrote and performed the highly successful Red Riding Hood, the Speed Hump and the Wolf at the Clarendon and the Ensemble Theatre again, before receiving an Australian Artist Creative Fellowship through the Australia Council.
+During 1993 he toured Victoria with Wish You Were Here and in 1994 - 95 he performed the same play at the Ensemble Theatre in Sydney.
+He also wrote and performed Red Riding Hood, the Speed Hump and the Wolf at the Clarendon and the Ensemble Theatre, before receiving an Australian Artist Creative Fellowship through the Australia Council.
 In 1996 Livermore was appointed Officer of the Order of Australia (AO).

-Livermore became a regular presenter on Channel Nine's Our House, an infotainment show that notched up nine years of television.
-In 1998 Livermore wrote and performed Home Sweet Home, Leonard's Last Hurrah for the Clarendon Guest House, followed by a season at the Melbourne Festival, and then at the Sydney Opera House in 1999.
-In 2001 Reg enjoyed enormous success again at the Clarendon with The Thank You Dinner – A Feast to Remember, and in 2002 joined Opera Australia for their production of Iolanthe at the Sydney Opera House.
-Livermore starred as The Lord Chancellor in a sell out, three times extended season.
+Livermore became a regular presenter on Channel Nine's Our House, an infotainment show.
+In 1998 Livermore wrote and performed Home Sweet Home, Leonard's Last Hurrah for the Clarendon Guest House, followed by a season at the Melbourne Festival, before moving to the Sydney Opera House in 1999.
+In 2001 Livermore enjoyed success with The Thank You Dinner – A Feast to Remember and, in 2002, joined Opera Australia for their production of Iolanthe at the Sydney Opera House.
+Livermore starred as The Lord Chancellor in a sell out, thrice-extended season.